holidayextras/holidayextras.github.com/_posts/2016-02-12-my-experince-of-becoming-a-tester.md

 When the software tester position became available, I had mixed emotions.
 I wanted a challenge and I liked the sound of the role, but would I be able to do it?
 This question played over and over again in my head.
 After spending some time in the web team shadowing a tester I managed to overcome my fears and send over my application.

+Interviews are scary.
+At least for most of us.
+You always wonder if you have prepared enough for what you are going to be asked and how you will react.
+When you enter the interview room, you get a confidence that you never thought you had.
+Sweaty palms and being left red faced are only a fraction of symptoms you encounter during the interview and all you can keep thinking is 'focus'.
+I wondered if I had done enough after the process, but I guess this is a natural feeling we all have, all I could do now was wait.

 ## Learning the role

-I got up, said thank you in an excitable voice for the millionth time and walked back to my desk.
+I got pulled into a booth by my interviewer which I guessed was to discuss the outcome of my interview, but I didn't know for sure.
+After a quick discussion, I got up, said thank you in an excitable voice for the millionth time and walked back to my desk.
 I’d done it.
 My start date was confirmed.
 I had got the job.

 My next challenge was to learn, learn and learn.
 By the end of my first 2 weeks my brain was frazzled.
-I don’t think I had ever absorbed so much information.
+I have never absorbed so much information.

 I spent two weeks shadowing other testers before being told I would be joining my own pod which was exciting but also gave me a sense of anxiousness.
 Everything was brand new and I had moments where I thought and asked myself, "Am I ever going to understand this?”.

-I begun to start testing independently but was coming across all kinds of technical terminology.
-Such as, Tripapp, Render and HXML.I used to think gas mask was an item used in the war, but no, not at holiday extras, we use it as a host file manager.
+I began to test independently and encountered all kinds of technical terminology and new processes.
+Our platforms such as Tripapp, Render and HXML were just some of these.
+Gas mask was something else I faced learning.
+I used to think gas mask was an item used in the war, but no, not at Holiday Extras, we use it as a host file manager.
 Who comes up with these names?